AlSch092/StealthDLLProxy/README.md

 This project demonstrates an example of loading a DLL into a process without using an explicit injector.
 While DLL proxying is a well-known and traditional method of injection, this example adds in beneficial features that can assist with AV/AC evasion.
 It takes advantage of module load order, and hopes that the processes' code doesn't specify the full DLL path when loading a module.

 ## How it works:
 1. Our compiled module is named to some module loaded by our target process, in this case "msimg32.dll".
-It often saves time to pick a module with a relatively low number of exports.
+It often saves some time to pick a module with a relatively low number of exports, since they may all need to be added to our proxy's export table.

 2. We place the compiled module in the same directory as the target process, taking advantage of the fact that by default this will be loaded before the real msimg32.dll (if a full path isn't used by the process)